Pradumnasaraf/DevOps/docs/kubernetes/introduction.md

 ## Cluster

-Cluster is collection of nodes.
-The nodes can be grouped into two categories, Control Plane and Data Plane.
-The Control Plane is responsible for runining all the Kubernetes components.
-The Data Plane is responsible for running the application (our application).
+A cluster is a collection of machines, called nodes, that work together to run workloads.
+At a high level, you can think of a cluster as two main parts:

+- **Control Plane**: makes decisions about the cluster and manages its desired state.
+- **Data Plane**: runs the application workloads.

 ## Control Plane

-Control Plane is the brain of the Kubernetes cluster.
-It is responsible for managing the cluster.
-It contains the Control plane nodes.
-And each control plane node contains the following components:
+The control plane is responsible for managing the cluster.
+Control plane nodes run components that store state, expose the API, and coordinate scheduling and reconciliation:

-- **API Server**: It is the entry point for all the REST commands used to control the cluster.
-It is the only component that communicates with the etcd.
+- **API Server**: Entry point for cluster operations.
+Clients, controllers, and tooling talk to the API server.
-- **Etcd**: It stores the current state of the cluster.
-It's like a cluster brain.
-- **Scheduler**: Decide which worker node will be best to deploy the next pods, after examining the resources and other paras.
-It does not schedule the pods, it just decides.
-- **Controller Manager**: Detect the current state of the cluster and keep the desired state of pods running.
-Follow requests when some things need to change/added to a worker node
+- **etcd**: Stores the cluster's state and configuration data.
+- **Scheduler**: Chooses which node should run a newly created Pod.
+- **Controller Manager**: Runs reconciliation loops that move actual cluster state toward the desired state.
-- **Cloud Controller Manager**: It Communicates with the cloud provider's API to create, delete, and update the resources.
+- **Cloud Controller Manager**: Integrates Kubernetes with cloud provider APIs when the cluster is running in the cloud.

 ## Data Plane

-Data Plane is responsible for running the application.
-It contains the worker nodes.
-And each worker node contains the following components:
+The data plane consists of worker nodes that actually run application workloads.

-- **Kubelet**: It is an agent that runs on each node in the cluster.
-It makes sure that the containers are running in a pod.
+- **Kubelet**: Agent on each node that makes sure Pods are running as described.
-- **Kube Proxy**: Maintains network rules on the node, that allow network communication to your Pods from network sessions inside or outside of your cluster.
-- **Container Runtime** - Like Docker, ContainerD, etc. Which runs the container
+- **kube-proxy**: Maintains networking rules so traffic can reach Pods and Services.
+- **Container runtime**: Runs containers on the node.
+Common CRI-compatible runtimes include `containerd` and `CRI-O`.

 ## CRI - Container Runtime Interface

-It is a plugin interface that enables kubelet to use a wide variety of container runtimes, without the need to recompile the kubelet binary.
-It is a standard interface between Kubernetes and container runtimes.
-Previously, Docker was the default container runtime for Kubernetes and their was component called `dockershim` which was used to communicate with Docker.
-But it was removed in Kubernetes 1.20. and Docker is no longer the default container runtime.
-Now, the default container runtime is ContainerD.
-Popular choices are ContainerD, CRI-O, etc.
+CRI is the standard interface between kubelet and container runtimes.
+It allows Kubernetes to work with different runtimes without recompiling kubelet.

+Historically, many clusters used Docker through a compatibility layer called `dockershim`.
+Dockershim was removed in Kubernetes 1.24, so modern clusters typically use CRI-compatible runtimes such as `containerd` or `CRI-O` directly.

 ## CNI - Container Network Interface